Vikash Dhorasoo: Personal life

-Dhorasoo is of Mauritian origin.
-His ancestors were from India who migrated to Mauritius.
-Vikash's parents and siblings moved to France where Vikash was born as the fourth child.
-He began university studies in economics before committing to professional football.
+Dhorasoo is an Indo-Frenchman of Indo-Mauritian origins.
+His ancestors were Telugus from Andhra Pradesh, India who migrated to Mauritius in the last century.

 After his dismissal from PSG in 2006, Dhorasoo became a professional poker player for Winamax.
 He quit the game in September 2011 after a defeat at the Partouche Poker Tour in Cannes.
 He earned $527,453 in his poker career, and as of November 2020 is ranked 142nd on France's all-time winners.

-Dhorasoo's favorite music group is Belle and Sebastian and his favorite author is Jonathan Coe.
+Dhorasoo's favourite music group is Belle and Sebastian and his favourite author is Jonathan Coe.

 Dhorasoo is married and father of two daughters, born in 2003 and 2005.

 He has spoken out against bigotry and in 2003 he started actively supporting Paris Foot Gay, a football club which combats homophobia and other discrimination in the sport.

-Dhorasoo also works actively to fight poverty in countries such as India and has established several programs for it.